 - 1. Right click on "mascoptDev" to access the properties and click on "Properties" : - 2.
 You get this.
 If the sections concerning Java are not here, your eclipse installation is not complete.
 You should download an other ecplise distribution containing the java tools: - 3.
 Go to the "Builders" section.
 Disable the Java Builder.
 Then, create one builder clicking "New": - 4.
 Select ant here: - 5.
 Put a new name to your builder, like "ant builder".
 Then click on "Browse Workspace": - 6.
 You can find here the rules to build mascoptDev.
 These rules are in the file "build.xml".
 Select it and validate: - 7.
-You want to refresh when programming.
-Enable the "Refresh ressources upon completions" in the tab "Refresh".: - 8.
 Your builder is configured.
-Now validate this view clicking "Ok": - 9.
-Now, switch to "Java Build Path" from this view: - 10.
+Now validate this view clicking "Ok": - 8.
+Now, switch to "Java Build Path" from this view: - 9.
 We will specify where are the sources.
 Remove any entry here.
-Then, click "Add Folder": - 11.
-Select the three following folders: samples, src, and tests: - 12.
+Then, click "Add Folder": - 10.
+Select the three following folders: samples, src, and tests: - 11.
 Now, you must specify the output folder.
-At the bottom click on "Browse": - 13.
-In the popup, specify "classes".
-The directory may not exist; it will be automatically created: - 14.
+At the bottom click on "Browse": - 12.
+In the popup, specify "classes": - 13.
 Switch to the Libraries tab.
 Here you have to add extra ressources to be able to compile mascoptDev.
-Click on "Add Jars": - 15.
-Select these jars and validate: - 16.
-Now you have the needed external libraries.
-If you have cplex solver click on "add external jars": - 17.
-If cplex is installed somewhere, find it and select cplex.jar: - 18.
-If this occurs, apply: - 19.
+Click on "Add Jars": - 14.
+Select these jars and validate:

+- 15. Now you have the needed external libraries.
+If you have cplex solver click on "add external jars": - 16.
+If cplex is installed somewhere, find it and select cplex.jar: - 17.
+If this occurs, apply: - 18.
 Then click on "ok" to finish the configuration.
 Eclipse will build the project.
-If an error occurs when compiling, you may returns to the configuration of sources and jars:
+If an error occurs when compiling, you may returns to the configuration of sources and jars :

-You are now ready to use Eclipse!
+You are now ready to use Eclipse !